Soil Fertilization and Management

 Improving Root Systems

 Aeration and Root Collar Excavation

-time a tree root can be cut off from vital nutrients due to soil compaction.
-When this happens we can use a high pressure air tool (called an air spade) to safely loosen the soil to improve aeration, without any negative effect on the root system.
+Sometimes a tree root can be cut off from vital nutrients due to soil compaction.
+When this happens, we can use a high pressure air tool (called an air spade) to safely loosen the soil to improve aeration, without any negative effect on the root system.
 This can have a noticeable effect on a trees performance and the results can be seen in one or two seasons.